Chief Executive Member of the Bodoland Territorial Council

-This is a list of Chief Executive Members of the Bodoland Territorial Council, the leader of the Bodoland Territorial Council, the autonomous district council for the Bodoland Territorial Region in India.
+This is a list of Chief Executive Members of the Bodoland Territorial Council, the leader of the Bodoland Territorial Council, the autonomous district council for the Bodoland Territorial Region in Assam, India.

 The chief executive chairs meetings of the Executive Committee of the Bodoland Territorial Council.

-The Bodoland Territorial Council was established in 2003 and Hagrama Mohilary was the first person to hold the position of Chief Executive Member, doing so until 27 April 2020.
+The Bodoland Territorial Council was established in 2003 and Hagrama Mohilary was the first Chief Executive Member, serving until 27 April 2020.

-The council was under Governor's rule between 27 April 2020 and 15 December 2020 following the postponement of elections scheduled for 4 April 2020 a result of the global coronavirus pandemic.
+The council was under Governor's rule between 27 April 2020 and 15 December 2020 following the postponement of elections scheduled for 4 April 2020 as a result of the global coronavirus pandemic.

 List of chief executives

 Deputy Chief Executive Member

 The Chief Executive Member leads an executive committee made up of several Executive Members one of whom may be designated as Deputy Chief Executive Member.